NuGet/NuGetDocs/NuGet.Docs/ndocs/Consume-Packages/Dependency-Resolution.md

 ### Advantages of transitive restore

-1. Developers explicitly declare which package versions they depends on, without worrying about their down-level dependencies.
+1. Developers explicitly declare which package versions they depend on, without worrying about their down-level dependencies.
 2. Project files are not modified, avoiding merge conflicts and file churn on commits.
 This also allows the project system to evolve independent of NuGet.
 3. Developers can easily change dependency versions without worrying about side effects on the rest of the project.
 4. Hint paths are not being burned into the project files, fixing the ability to move projects around on disk, and re-targeting problems.